Albany, Western Australia: Toponymy

 Upon its establishment in 1826, the settlement was named Frederick Town in honour of Prince Frederick, Duke of York and Albany.
 In 1831, the settlement was transferred to the control of the Swan River Colony and renamed Albany by Lieutenant-Governor James Stirling.

-The name of the area in the Nyungar language of the Menang people is Kinjarling, which has been said to mean "place of plenty" and "place of rain".
+The name of the area in the Noongar language of the local Menang people is Kinjarling, which has been said to mean "place of plenty" and "place of rain".
 In 2020, the City of Albany began, as part of an official dual-naming project, to give prominence to Kinjarling as the city's Aboriginal name.

 Early history

 Kinjarling was home to Menang Noongar tribes during the summer season.
 Early British explorers recorded evidence of fish traps located on Emu Point and on the French, now the Kalgan, River.
 Vancouver made attempts to find the inhabitants of the area but only found bark dwellings that were unoccupied.
 Later explorers made contact and were told to leave, but were accepted when they did not.
 Most of the British exploration was undertaken to survey the land and sea to assess the profitability of resources.
 The explorers occasionally noted encounters with Noongars.
 Native treatment laws and programs have affected the tribes since settlement.